ckrez/it358-chn/docs/build_server.md

 Wrote file to config/sysconfig/chnserver.sysconfig
 Do you wish to enable logging to a remote CIFv3 server?
 [Y/n]: n Do you wish to enable logging to a local file?
-[Y/n]: n
+[Y/n]: n Do you wish to enable intelligence feeds from a remote CIF instance? [y/N]: n
 ```

 ## Start the server